-How exactly are the cultural rhythms of a people indigenous to New Zealand altered in this period in such a way as to produce such residual?
+How exactly are the cultural rhythms of a people indigenous to New Zealand altered in this period in such a way as to produce distortion and preservation?

-It is true that the impact of colonisation on the Māori, as advanced as it was in the period from 1890 to 1930, was only just beginning.
-So here are a people who can look back only 2 or 3 generations to the first arrivals of the European.
+It is true that the impact of colonisation on the Māori, as intense as it was in the period from 1890 to 1930, was only just beginning.
+So there was a people who can look back only 2 or 3 generations to the first arrivals of the European.

-The problems with this historical characterisation lies firstly in assigning a collective emotion to a people; and secondly in the fact that it says as much, if not more, about the representer as the represented.
+The problems with any historical characterisation of a people lies firstly in assigning a collective emotion to them; and secondly in the fact that it says as much, if not more, about the representer as the represented.

 They are works of art, the idiosyncrasies of Lindauer’s photographic technique are generated by the challenges of that process, and the ‘resolutions’ are those of a western painter.